CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 {{< tab "SSH" >}}

 {{<notice info>}}
-You must have sudoer permission to properly configure switches when using the SSH Key method.
+You must have sudoer permission to properly configure switch access for the SSH Key method.
 {{</notice>}}

-1. Enter the username of the user(s) that have access to switches for configuration.
+1. Enter the username of the user(s) that has access to switches for configuration.

 2. Create a pair of SSH private and public keys.